voidrender/archived-octopress-blog/source/about/index.markdown

 sharing: true
 footer: false
 ---
+##Hi, I'm Isaac Overacker.
-This is the personal blog of Isaac Overacker.
-I write about software development, design, and related topics with a focus on iOS.
+I write about software development, design, and related topics here.
+I generally focus on iOS and iPhone development.
 You can find me on Twitter as [@isaacoveracker](http://twitter.com/isaacoveracker) and GitHub as [ioveracker](http://github.com/ioveracker).

 I co-founded [Listn, LLC](http://listn.net) and developed [Listn](http://appstore.com/listn) for the iPhone.
 I also write software in the healthcare informatics space.